Reading-eScience-Centre/coverage-jsapi/Domain.md

 ### .referencing

-An array of objects associating dimensions to reference systems.
-Each object has a `"dimensions"` property and a `"system"` property.
-The `"dimensions"` property lists the identifiers of the dimensions for which the reference system applies (in correct order if relevant), while the `"system"` property is a reference system object.
+An array of objects associating components to reference systems.
+Each object has a `"components"` property and a `"system"` property.
+The `"components"` property lists the identifiers of the components for which the reference system applies (in correct order if relevant), while the `"system"` property is a reference system object.
 For now, reference system objects are exactly as defined in the [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson/blob/master/spec.md#5-reference-system-objects) format.